-Bangus steak is a very simple fish recipe cooked by frying and adding savory sauce to the fried fish.
+Bangus steak is a very simple fish recipe cooked by frying and adding savory sauce to the fried fish, and is popular in philippines.
 Bangus (or milkfish) is breaded with flour (or not) then fried.
 The sauce made of soy sauce, calamansi juice, water and sugar is then cooked to be added to the fried fish.
+This yummy kitchen Bangus steak recipe will show you how to cook Bangus steak in easy and simple way..

 How to Prepare the Bangus